 - The nature of the work to be performed requires that equipment be energized.
 A simple example would be checking voltage.

-NFPA and Arc Flash
+Dealing with Arc Flash